 Herzog & de Meuron

-He is currently overseeing the waterfront project Powerhouse Arts, a contemporary arts fabrication center being completed in Brooklyn, New York, and the Brooks Museum of Art in Memphis, Tennessee in early design phases.
+He currently oversees the waterfront project Powerhouse Arts, a contemporary arts fabrication center recently completed in Brooklyn, New York, and the Memphis Art Museum on the banks of the Mississippi River in Tennessee currently in early phases of construction.
 Through his range of experience he has gained specific knowledge working in residential, cultural, and adaptive re-use of heritage buildings.
 As of 2022 he has assumed the role of Studio Director USA.

 Philip studied Architecture at Mississippi State University, Jackson, Mississippi, USA and graduated in 1999 with a Bachelor of Architecture degree.
 He collaborated from 2000 to 2001 with the studio of Terence Riley & John Keenen in New York City, and from 2001 to 2007 with 1100 Architect in New York City.